ipselium/cpyvke/README.md

-cpyvke is a variable explorer and a kernel manager written in Python 3 ncurses for iPython kernels (Python 2.x or 3.x). cpyvke supports inpection of numpy ndarray among other, and provides a set of tools to visualize and plot data.
+cpyvke is a variable explorer and a kernel manager written in Python 3 ncurses for iPython kernels (Python 2.x or 3.x). cpyvke supports inspection of numpy ndarray among others types, and provides a set of tools to visualize and plot data.

 Be aware that cpyvke is **still in development** : A lot of bugs are definitely there !